JoergWall/PeriodicExecutor/README.md

 ```

 ## Usage Example

-The following code demonstrates the class structure and its use with external control threads to simulate real-world application scenarios.
+The following code demonstrates the periodic execution of functions in different timing intervals:

 ```cpp
 #include "PeriodicExecutor.hpp"